 Canoe, Camp, Fish, and Explore The Boundary Waters Canoe Area Wilderness

 Canoe Country consists of the BWCA – Boundary Waters Canoe Area Wilderness of northeastern Minnesota and the Quetico Provincial Park of Ontario, Canada.
 In total, Canoe Country contains more than 2 million acres of Northwoods wilderness with a couple thousand lakes.
 Portages connect these lakes and canoe trails.
-As a result, opportunities also exist for hiking, kayaking and outstanding freshwater fishing.
+Opportunities exist to canoe, camp, fish and explore.
 Voyageurs crossed these routes hundreds of years ago.

 Canoe Country – BWCA

 The Boundary Waters Canoe Area Wilderness, usually called the BWCA or BWCAW, approaches one million acres in size and contains hundreds of lakes and rivers.
 Further, the BWCA contains over 1200 miles of canoe routes, 12 hiking trails, and over 2000 designated campsites.